U.S. Roadmap: FINRA, CFP, CPA and Insurance

 • The American College: ChFC for broad program-based planning study, or RICP when the real need is retirement-income specialization

-Insurance producer and adjuster update requests
+Insurance producer and adjuster requests

 Which U.S. planning route usually fits best?